 Naval Gazing: Pondering the Cost of Defense on the USS Midway in San Diego

-The solution, however, is up for debate.
+The solution is up for debate.
 Not surprisingly the Right is intent on shredding the social safety net, while the Left is hungrily eyeing Defense.

-But as I stood in the War Room of the USS Midway, an aircraft carrier anchored at the wharf at San Diego, it occurred to me that budget cutting is only one way to save money, another way is to be smart about how you spend it.
+But as I stood in the War Room of the USS Midway, an aircraft carrier anchored in San Diego, it occurred to me that budget cutting is only one way to save money, another way is to be smart about how you spend it in the first place.

 A Blueprint for Efficiency

-I have long considered one of the most underrated events in American history the assembling of the Gulf War Coalition during Operation Desert Storm in the Gulf War of 1991.
+One of the most underrated events in American history is the assembly of the Gulf War Coalition during Operation Desert Storm in the Gulf War of 1991.
 This masterstroke by then President George H.W.
-Bush involved the coming together of 34 nations, including nine Middle Eastern countries, in a concerted effort to push Saddam Hussein out of Kuwait.
+Bush involved bringing together 34 nations, including nine Middle Eastern countries, in a concerted effort to push Saddam Hussein out of Kuwait.
+And it worked.

 The operation was orchestrated from the War Room of the USS Midway in the very place I was now standing.
 Here, pinned to the walls, are the very same Persian Gulf battle maps that guided coalition forces in the assault.

-Sadly, however, its lessons were lost on Bush’s bumbling offspring, the deplorable George W. Bush, whose own Middle Eastern exploits were hasty, poorly planned and massively costly, wasting thousands of lives and racking up 3.2 trillion dollars in debt.
+Sadly, however, its lessons were lost on Bush’s son, George W. Bush, whose own Middle East exploits were hasty, poorly planned and wasteful, costing lives and treasure over the course of many years.

 There’s more than one way to economize.